Friday Afternoon Lab Crawl

 In the BAB teaching labs, Anthropology students at UofL receive hands-on training in forensic anthropology methods.
 These skills allow them--in the field or lab--to learn about individuals in the recent and distant past through their skeletal remains.
 These stories bring justice to the dead and teach us about history from the people who lived it.

-Campus Sustainability Tour - meet outside the main entrance of BAB
+Campus Sustainability Tour - starts at 4:30 and ends at the ESSR Building for the reception.
+Meet outside the main entrance of BAB.

 The University of Louisville is committed to integrating sustainability into everything we do - from how we manage our facilities, finances and people to what we teach in the classroom and what we research in the lab.
 Our vision is to create a university that is itself a living laboratory for sustainability and a campus community that leads by example and educates as much by what we do as by what we say.
 Our goal is to make decisions which reflect a balanced consideration for environmental, social and economic responsibility and to continually learn as we go.
 Video